adrian-1990/CI-project-2-JavaScript/README.md

 * The responsive layout at the top of the README was created with [Am I Responsive](http://ami.responsivedesign.is/)
 * The hero image on the site was taken from [I love free software](https://www.ilovefreesoftware.com/26/featured/play-rock-paper-scissors-online-10-free-websites.html)
 * The fonts came from [Google Fonts](https://fonts.google.com/)
-* The if statement in the JavaScript code was created with assistance form [w3schools](https://www.w3schools.com/js/js_if_else.asp)
+* The if statement in the JavaScript code was created with assistance from [w3schools](https://www.w3schools.com/js/js_if_else.asp)